 So what is a Cloud PC?

 Now that we understand what cloud computing is, we need to know what then is a Cloud PC?
-According to Microsoft, a Cloud PC is a highly available, optimized, and scalable virtual machine that is going to allow users to have an enriched Windows desktop experience.
+According to Microsoft, a Cloud PC is a highly available, optimized, and scalable.
+It’s a virtual machine that is going to provide users with an enriched Windows desktop experience.
 This takes Windows and gets it running on the Azure cloud.

 So basically, Microsoft is giving you a PC that runs on the cloud.
 Meaning that you can access it anytime using most devices.
 And for the most part, it really doesn’t matter what operating system is running on your device.
 Whether you’re using Mac or Linux PCs, Android or iOS devices, you’ll get a consistent Windows experience.